mariganeshkumar/GDSpike/README.md

 ### What are the inputs needed for GDspike.m? ###
 You need to give the following two arguments, in order
 * Calcium fluorescence signal - 1D time series.
-* sampling_rate - Sampling rate of calcium signal.
+* Sampling_rate - Sampling rate of calcium signal.
-.

 ### Whom to contact? ###

 * Write to jilt18 [at] gmail.com for any clarifications.